 Allow gel to dry naturally for maximum hold—blow drying can disrupt the polymer film formation.
 This drying period typically takes 10-15 minutes depending on beard length and density.
 During this time, shape your beard into your desired position and then leave it alone to set.

 For extra-strong hold without stiffness, use the layering technique: apply a thin layer of gel, let it dry completely, then add a second thin layer.
 Two thin layers often outperform one thick layer while feeling more natural.
-For choosing between different products for daily use, check out our comparison of beard oil versus balm.

 Beard Clay: The Natural Alternative